Recovering a RAID Array on NAS Idis DR-1504P When Multiple Disks Fail

 By detecting and rectifying data errors early on, regular integrity checks can help maintain the reliability and accuracy of the stored data in NAS devices like the Idis DR-1504P.
 This proactive approach minimizes the risk of data loss and ensures the overall integrity of the stored information.

-Although NAS DR-1504P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-1504P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view